Anal Sex Techniques and Positions

 Water-based lubricants such as Astroglide or Probe can be restored to full slipperiness when they dry out by the addition of a little water.
 Always, always, when you're going into the anus, where there is no natural lube, use as much artificial lube as you need to be comfortable - anal sex should not be painful or even uncomfortable if you're both going to enjoy it.

 Add a generous dose of lube and then some more - and always be ready to use more if your partner expresses discomfort.
 Having said that, as you may already know, too much lube reduces friction to the point where there can be no sensation, and in my experience some lubes actually numb sensation anyway, so you may need to experiment to find the ideal solution for you and your partner.

 Warning - if you do not use plenty of lube, you risk anal fissures.
 This is painful, to say the least.
 In addition, if you do not observe the most stringent hygiene precautions, you risk bacterial vaginitis of yeast infections.
 This is especially likely if material from a woman's rectum is transferred to her vagina.
-You could check out his comprehensively designed new site to find out about these issues and how to alleviate yeast infection - click here.

 The first step - playing around outside your partner's anus with a finger

 This is something that almost all couples will have tried at some point, but if you haven't yet, then it is certainly going to be your first step on the road to anal pleasure.
 Most people can do this without finding it in any way offensive.